YuxiangChai/AITK/README.md

 appium
 ```

 Then run the following command in another terminal to start testing and interaction.
+Since AVD is not stable and may crash during the interaction, we implement a mechanism to automatically duplicate the AVD when it crashes.

 ```bash
 python scripts/interact.py
 ```

-You can use `--config` to overwrite the config file path and `--experiment-name` to overwrite the experiment name.
+You can use `--config` to overwrite the config file path and `--experiment-name` to overwrite the experiment name and `--resume-exp` to resume the existing experiment.

 #### 3. Multiple tests (For data collection)